xcart/xcart-docs/_pages/kb_en/look_and_feel/index.md

 X-Cart offers 5 free color schemes for your store out of the box and over [70 template add-ons](https://market.x-cart.com/ecommerce-templates/ "Look and feel") that you can use if none of the free five suits you.
 With any theme you choose you'll get a stylish, responsive, fully customizable and well-suited solution.

-When the template choice is left behind check the standard structure overview and start with the simple skin manipulations essential for almost every store:
+When the template choice is left behind check the standard skin structure overview and start with the simple skin manipulations essential for almost every store:

 *   {% link "Skin Structure Overview" ref_2qN1oWni %}
 *   {% link "Managing Skins" ref_1yXxbHIW %}